jaykdoe/infranodus/README.md

 You may also find [other wiki pages](https://github.com/noduslabs/infranodus/wiki/_pages) interesting, especially [Neo4J installation guide](https://github.com/noduslabs/infranodus/wiki/Upgrading-Your-Neo4J-Database-from-2.x-to-3.x) – the section on setting up indexes and installing APOC plugin.

 Git clone this project into a folder, then you will also need to have npm Node.Js package manager installed on your computer.
 After you install InfraNodus, run

 `npm install`

 in the main folder the project to install all the dependencies into `node_modules` folder.

 Check out the config.json.sample file and edit it to add your own Evernote and Twitter API credentials.
 Then rename it to config.json.
+Create `statsabove.ejs` and `statsbelow.ejs` files in the `/views` folder.

-Run the application with `node app.js`.
+Run the application with
+`node app.js`

 You can access the app from http://localhost:3000

-To sign up for an account, visit http://localhost:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.
+To create an account on your local machine, visit http://localhost:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.

 #### Run inside a Vagrant Virtual Machine